patrickposner/easy-wp-cookie-popup/readme.txt

 === MULTI-LANGUAGE ===

-All major texts and information can be modified from the admin area of Cookimize.
+All major texts and information can be modified from the admin area of Cookii.
 The plugin is **fully translatable** in your language.
 At the moment there are only en_EN, but you can easily add your preferred language as a .po/.mo.
 It’s also fully compatible with WPML and Polylang.

 == Screenshots ==
 1. Cookie Optin-Box in frontend
-2. Cookimize General Cookie Settings
+2. Cookii General Cookie Settings
-3. Cookimize GDPR Settings
+3. Cookii GDPR Settings

 == Installation ==

-Cookimize GDPR Cookie Consent Solution is simple to install:
+Cookii GDPR Cookie Consent Solution is simple to install:

 1. Download the .zip'
 1. Unzip
 1. Upload  the directory to your '/wp-content/plugins' directory
-1. Go to the plugin management page and enable the Cookimize GDPR Consent Solution Plugin
+1. Go to the plugin management page and enable the Cookii GDPR Consent Solution Plugin
-1. Browse to Settings > Cookimize
+1. Browse to Settings > Cookii
 1. Customise your cookie notification, style settings (pro) and GDPR settings.

 == Changelog ==

+= 3.0 =

+* new admin ui
+* overlay option
+* fix translation problems
+* min styles and Scripts
+* fixed default handling of ga and fb cookie

 = 2.1 =
 * freemius sdk security patch